 - Both conventional and new/innovative bee health best management practices are eligible.

 Examples of eligible activities include:

-- introducing pollen substitutes and/or supplements into your bee health strategy; and/or
+- introducing pollen substitutes and/or supplements into your bee health strategy

-Projects that are not directly focused on bee health, examples:
+- projects that are not directly focused on bee health:

 - Regular activities related to commercial honey production